Bismark004/requirement-analysis/README.md

 ## Introduction
 This repository is dedicated to understanding and documenting the Requirement Analysis phase in the Software Development Lifecycle (SDLC).
 It serves as a comprehensive guide for defining, gathering, and analyzing requirements, laying a solid foundation for successful project execution.

+## What is Requirement Analysis?
+Requirement Analysis is a critical phase in any project's development lifecycle.
+It aims to identify, understand, and document the needs and constraints that a system or product must fulfill.

 ## Why is Requirement Analysis Important?

 Requirement Analysis is a crucial phase in the Software Development Lifecycle (SDLC) for the following reasons: